kyuknis/JWebTrap/README.md

 ## Use Cases

-1. When testing a Tomcat configuration
+1. Testing a Tomcat configuration